 The proof improves on similar results in \cite{Rid-VDF} and the general idea is the same.
 In arity one, we look for a minimal finite set of balls covering the given definable set.
 The general case proceeds by fibration in relative arity one and by considering germs of functions into the space of (finite sets of) balls instead of actual balls.
 This fibration process is where most of the technical assumptions of Theorem~A are used, in particular the elimination of \(\exists^\infty\) in the residue field.

-In contexts with an absolute elimination of quantifiers, \emph{e.g.} \cite{Rid-VDF,HilKamRid}, this first density result (and the implicit computation of canonical bases) suffices to conclude that weak elimination of imaginaries holds.
+In contexts with an absolute elimination of quantifiers (as, \emph{e.g.}, in \cite{Rid-VDF,HilKamRid}) this first density result (and the implicit computation of canonical bases) suffices to conclude that weak elimination of imaginaries holds.
 In equicharacteristic zero henselian (and \(\sigma\)-henselian) fields, types come with more information than quantifier free types; an information that mostly lives in the short exact sequence \(1\to \res^\times \to \RV^\times := \K^\times/(1+\Mid) \to \vg^\times \to 0\).
 The second step of our proof, \cref{inv}, consists in showing that quantifier free invariant types have invariant completions over \(\RV\) (and \(\res\)-vector spaces) --- this generalises to mixed characteristic by considering the higher residue rings.

 By quantifier elimination relative to \(\RV\), this step reduces to, given an invariant type, computing canonical generators of the structure generated by (realisations of) the type in \(\RV\).
 Note that in the conclusion of \cref{inv} the types considered are invariant over definable sets which are of the same size as the model.
-We do however show various folklore results implying that this a well behaved notion when these sets are stably embedded.
+We do however show various folklore results implying that this is a well behaved notion when these sets are stably embedded.

 The third step consists in studying imaginaries in \(\RV\), which is left as a black box in the previous steps.
 We show, in the spirit of \cite[Section~3.3]{HruKaz}, that the imaginaries in the short exact sequence \(1\to \res^\times \to \RV^\times \to \vg^\times \to 0\) come essentially from \(\res\) and \(\vg\).
-But our result is in a sense orthogonal to the one of Hrushovski and Kazhdan since we require \(\RV\) to be a pure (in the sense of model theory) extension of \(\res\) and \(\vg\), which can be both arbitrarily enriched, whereas \cite{HruKaz} has strong hypotheses on \(\res\) and \(\vg\) and no hypothesis on \(\RV\).
+To establish the results we need, as in \cite[Section~3.3]{HruKaz}, we consider more generally structures given by (enriched) short exact sequences \(0\rightarrow \bA\rightarrow \bB\rightarrow \bC\rightarrow 0\) of \(R\)-modules for some ring \(R\).
+But our result is in a sense orthogonal to the one of Hrushovski and Kazhdan since we require \(\bB\) to be a pure (in the sense of model theory) extension of \(\bA\) and \(\bC\), which can be both arbitrarily enriched, whereas \cite[Lemma~3.21]{HruKaz} has strong hypotheses on \(\bA\) and \(\bC\) and no hypothesis on \(\bB\).

 \Cref{T:EI-ShortExSequ} is the first version of a series of such reductions of increasing complexity so as to cover the various cases that we require, the ultimate version, \cref{V:EI-ShortExSequ-Complex-C} allowing controlled torsion in \(\vg\), auxiliary sorts on both the \(\res\) and \(\vg\) sides and considering not one but a projective system of short exact sequences.